Our programs will help you succeed in expanding fields.

 Sport Management: Our sport management specialization focuses on the expanding business of athletics, sport entertainment and business.
 The curriculum prepares students for careers in:

 The Bachelor of Science in education for physical education degree provides aspiring teachers with the knowledge and skills to develop and deliver quality K-12 physical education programs.
 Our curriculum aligns with South Dakota’s physical education standards and the beginning teacher standards established by the National Association for Sport and Physical Education.

-Students pursuing a degree in this program receive content specific teaching methodology including effective classroom management models.
-Practical application and field experiences allow students to gain experience in the classroom setting and in local community school settings.
-Content methodology courses are required for both elementary and secondary levels and all students are required to pass a Physical Education Content Exam in order to be certified to teach in the state.
+Students pursuing a degree in this program receive content-specific teaching methods, practical applications and field experiences in classroom and local community school settings.
+Content methodology courses are required for both elementary and secondary levels and all students are required to pass a physical education content exam in order to be certified to teach in the state.

 Our students not only get hands-on experience through internships, they also are very active in departmental research using a wide range of equipment.